Up to 17 American missionaries kidnapped in Haiti, officials say

 Since then, gangs have become only more assertive.
 They operate at will, kidnapping children on their way to school and pastors in the middle of delivering their services.

 The nation’s political turmoil intensified further after Moïse was assassinated in his home in July, a killing that remains unsolved.
-The few remaining officials soon began fighting for control of the country, and the factionalism has continued for months, with officials accusing one another of taking part in the conspiracy to kill the president.
+The few remaining officials in the country soon began fighting for control of the government, and the factionalism has continued for months, with officials accusing one another of taking part in the conspiracy to kill the president.

+The kidnapping of the American missionaries happened only a day after the United Nations Security Council extended its mission in Haiti by nine months in a unanimous vote on Friday.
+Many Haitians have been calling for the United States to send troops to stabilize the situation, but the Biden administration has been reluctant to commit boots on the ground.

+A State Department spokesperson had no comment on the abductions in Haiti on Saturday night.